top of page

 Which animals are affected by Aflatoxins?

-What are the symptoms of aflatoxicosis in dogs and cats?
+Symptoms of aflatoxicosis in dogs and cats?

 1. Anorexia